How to ensure you’re meeting Google +Yahoo’s bulk email sender requirements, including DMARC set up

 Email marketing

-The changes you need to make are good for your customers, good for your deliverability score, and chances are, you’re already doing most of it.
-Here, we’ll walk you through the steps you need to take.
+The requirements are good for your customers, good for your deliverability score, and chances are, you’re already doing most of it anyway.

-Meeting these requirements will make it easier for inbox providers to identify you as a legitimate sender, which in turn will make it easier than ever for you to reach your subscribers.
+Meeting these requirements makes it easier for inbox providers to identify you as a legitimate sender, which in turn will make it easier than ever for you to reach your subscribers.

 Shane McElroy, product manager